ethyca/fideslog/README.md

 In general, tags are only created as part of creating a new release.
 All releases must include a changelog.
 Any breaking changes to the API and/or SDK libraries will result in a new major version release/tag.
 To ensure compatibility, any pull requests resulting in breaking API changes must also include updates to all SDK libraries.

+## Learn More

+The Fides core team is committed to providing a variety of documentation to help get you started using Fideslog.
+As such, all interactions are governed by the [Fides Code of Conduct](https://ethyca.github.io/fides/community/code_of_conduct/).

+### Support

+Join the conversation on [Slack](https://fid.es/join-slack) and [Twitter](https://twitter.com/ethyca)!

-## Contributing
+### Contributing

 We welcome and encourage all types of contributions and improvements!
 Please see our [contribution guide](https://ethyca.github.io/fides/development/overview/) to opening issues for bugs, new features, and security or experience enhancements.

 Read about the [Fides community](https://ethyca.github.io/fides/community/hints_tips/) or dive into the [development guides](https://ethyca.github.io/fides/development/overview) for information about contributions, documentation, code style, testing and more.
 Ethyca is committed to fostering a safe and collaborative environment, such that all interactions are governed by the [Fides Code of Conduct](https://ethyca.github.io/fides/community/code_of_conduct/).

-### Support

-Join the conversation on [Slack](https://fid.es/join-slack) and [Twitter](https://twitter.com/ethyca)!

 ## License

-Fideslog and the fides ecosystem of tools are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The Fides ecosystem of tools ([Fideslog](https://github.com/ethyca/fideslog), [Fidesops](https://github.com/ethyca/fidesops) and [Fidesctl](https://github.com/ethyca/fides)) are licensed under the [Apache Software License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-Fides tools are built on [fideslang](https://github.com/ethyca/privacy-taxonomy), the fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/privacy-taxonomy/blob/main/LICENSE).
+Fides tools are built on [Fideslang](https://github.com/ethyca/fideslang), the Fides language specification, which is licensed under [CC by 4](https://github.com/ethyca/fideslang/blob/main/LICENSE).

-Fides is created and sponsored by [Ethyca](https://ethyca.com/): a developer tools company building the trust infrastructure of the internet.
+Fides is created and sponsored by Ethyca: a developer tools company building the trust infrastructure of the internet.
 If you have questions or need assistance getting started, let us know at fides@ethyca.com!